Buz Murdock: Character history

-Personality Traits
+Personality traits

-Dark-featured Buz has a soft, handsome face which belies a fiery, intense nature and a rabid zest for life.
-Although he lacks the Ivy League education of his close friend Tod, he is capable of being just as articulate, witty and intelligent.
+Dark-featured Buz has a soft, handsome face that belies a fiery, intense nature and a rabid zest for life.
+Although he lacks the Ivy League education of his close friend Tod, he is capable of being just as articulate, witty, and intelligent.
 Despite his refinement, Buz is not above reverting to his rough past and using his fists when the occasion calls for it - and very rarely does he come out on the losing end of a scrap.
 He is a music aficionado with a particular taste for jazz, as well as a fan of old-time movies with an encyclopedic knowledge.
 One of Buz's most renowned characteristics that he displays during the course of the series is his penchant for going on inspired, poetic rants filled with righteous anger against people and situations that he feels are wrong or unjust.
-He displays just as much an eye for the ladies as his friend Tod.
+He displays just as much of an eye for the ladies as his friend Tod.
 And while he doesn't quite share Tod's penchant for serious romances, he has had a few of those on occasion himself.
-The prevailing not so subtle "secret backstory" to Buz' character was that the raven haired sometimes poet was a tv refined replication of Jack Kerouac or more accurately his "Sal Paradise" character from the similarly themed "On The Road" novel of two characters, dark haired and blonde, navigating odd adventures around the country from behind the wheel of a car.
+The prevailing, not-so-subtle "secret backstory" to Buz's character was that he was a TV refined replication of Jack Kerouac, or more accurately his "Sal Paradise" character from the similarly themed "On The Road" novel.
+This novel featured two characters, dark-haired and blonde, navigating odd adventures around the country from behind the wheel of a car.
 There was speculation Kerouc contemplated suing Stirling Silliphant and Chevrolet for misappropriating the characters and themes from his iconic "Road" novel.